andrewsgardner/vagrant-lamp-bootstrap/README.md

 ## Features

-An Ubuntu 12.04 LTS 64bit box will be provisioned with the following features:
+An Ubuntu 16.04.3 LTS 64bit box will be provisioned with the following features:

+* Run your Node app as a proxy on Apache.

 * Set a custom name for your project directory at `/var/www/${PROJECT_DIR}`